Ruthin School: Church services

 The school traditionally travels to the Collegiate and Parochial Church of St Peter three times annually: once to mark Remembrance Day, once for a Christmas Carol Service, and once for Founder's Day.

 Hill fort run

 In the summer term there is an annual race from school to the summit of Moel Fenlli and back down again – a 7.5 mi cross-country race in which school students and staff compete.
 The prize for the winner is a pot of marmalade, with trophies for the first boy and girl finishing in each age group.

-Sovereign's visitatorial rights

-The monarch is the visitor of Ruthin School, whose rights have traditionally been exercised by the Lord Lieutenant.

-Old Ruthinian Association

-The Old Ruthinian Association consists of former pupils of Ruthin School.
-The Association was founded after the First World War and gathers for its annual meeting on the Saturday of Remembrance Weekend at Ruthin Castle.